eventdrivenai/eventdrivenai.github.io/about.md

 permalink: /about/
 ---

 [eventdriven.ai][home] is a Flexilible, Scalable and Extensible event driven AI framework that can make real-time decisions.
-The product is developed and maintained by [Sreemaata Technologies][sreemaata].
+The product is developed and maintained by [Visra Incorporation][visra].
 The product would dovetail with your existing enterprise software ecosystem as it is built with open technologies that adheres to open standards.

 # Our Vision